claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/4-deciding-what-to-buy.md

 ##### Determining the most highly rated proposals

-When contracting for Agile development services, we typically recommend that agencies use four evaluation factors: technical approach, staffing approach, similar experience, and price.
+When contracting for agile development services, we typically recommend that agencies use four evaluation factors: technical approach, staffing approach, similar experience, and price.

 The three technical evaluation factors, when combined, are significantly more important than the price.
 Evaluate the interviews as part of the technical approach, rather than as their own evaluation factor.
 For similar experience, ask the contractor to submit code repositories that are similar in size, scope, and complexity to the work that the agency is undertaking.

 Below is what we suggest agencies consider when they're reviewing proposals using these evaluation criteria.

-###### Technical Approach
+###### Technical approach

 What to look for: